 - Application fee

-- Official transcript(s) showing receipt of a baccalaureate degree and a master's degree from an accredited institution
+- Official transcript(s) showing receipt of a master's degree in a related field from an accredited institution

 Applicants should hold a master's degree in a related field, and the student's graduate GPA should be 3.5 or higher.
 In addition, three years of full-time professional experience in a credible school or agency is preferred.